May 19, 2021 | 10am EDT | 4pm EET | 8pm BST

 The first event in Flourish Ventures’ Embedded Finance series tackles the embedded finance platforms including gig worker, logistics, social media, and supply chain platforms that are relevant and immediately helpful to people in their daily lives.

-Venture Partner Ameya Upadhyay will sit down with three rising global fintech founders from Propel, a technology company based in New York that helps low-income Americans improve their financial health, MaxAB, a B2B e-commerce marketplace in Cairo that connects food and grocery retailers to suppliers in Egypt’s most underserved geographies, and ShopUp, a full-stack B2B commerce platform for neighborhood shops and online sellers in Bangladesh, to discuss their core value propositions, financial offerings, partnerships, risks, and thoughts on:
+Venture Partner Ameya Upadhyay will sit down with three rising global fintech founders from Propel, a technology company based in New York that helps low-income Americans improve their financial health, MaxAB, a B2B e-commerce marketplace in Cairo that connects food and grocery retailers to suppliers in Egypt’s most underserved geographies, and ShopUp, a Dhaka-based full-stack B2B commerce platform for neighborhood shops and online sellers, to discuss their business and offer thoughts on questions related to embedded finance such as:

 - What type of impact (more engagement, higher impact, etc.) are the right success metrics, and how to measure